Nationals vs. Mets Player Props Betting Odds

 Ruiz Stats

-- Ruiz has 22 hits with four doubles, two home runs, six walks and nine RBI.
+- Keibert Ruiz has 23 hits with four doubles, two home runs, seven walks and nine RBI.

-- Ruiz will look for his fifth straight game with a hit in this matchup.
-During his last five outings he is hitting .400 with a double, a home run, a walk and three RBI.
+- Ruiz heads into this game looking to extend his five-game hit streak.
+In his last five games he is batting .450 with a double, a home run, two walks and three RBI.

 Ruiz Recent Games